zipengliu/Sailfish_paper_presentation/notes.md

 ### Reducing #disk_seeks

-* in the reduce phase! no the map phase
+* in the reduce phase! not the map phase
 * ideal situation vs practical usage

 ### I file Abstraction and API